Furdox/Furdox/README.md

 - 💁‍♀️ Me when your mom ...
 -->

-# Welcome to Furdox's official GitHub!
+# Welcome to Furdox's official GitHub Profile!
 ・ω・
 <!-- cwinge. also, it's wierd the coding state I'm in rn...
 ### My coding languages are :